wp-plugins/wp-jump-menu/readme.txt

 = 2.4 =
 * Added new option to show "Add New" link under each post type in the jump menu.
+* Fixed a bug that was preventing heirarchical pagers from showing correctly in the menu.

 = 2.3.4 =
 * Fixed a bug that was causing a javascript error in WP versions 3.2.1 and lower.